Whilst Maine Coon aggression might not be a standard trait of the breed, it definitely does occur, and must never be ignored.

 - Look how small that lady looks versus the cat tree!

-- Scratching post built in
+- Scratching post-built-in

 10. Lack Of Socialisation

-The socialisation process involves:
+The socialization process involves:

 - Regular playtime with humans.